Skip to content

 Refrigerant Lines: Keep Them Cozy

-The insulated pipes that run between your indoor and outdoor units can deteriorate over time, especially if exposed to sunlight.
-When insulation fails, your system becomes less efficient.
-UV-resistant foam pipe insulation is cheap and easy to replace – much cheaper than the energy you'll waste with poorly insulated lines.
+The insulated pipes that run between your indoor and outdoor units can deteriorate over time, especially if exposed to harsh sunlight.
+When insulation fails, your system becomes significantly less efficient.
+UV-resistant foam pipe insulation is cheap and incredibly easy to replace; it is much cheaper than the energy you will waste with poorly insulated lines.

 Electrical Connections: Safety First

-While you don't want to mess with the internal wiring unless you're qualified, you can visually inspect external wiring and connections for signs of wear, burning, or pest damage.
-If something looks dodgy, call in a professional.
+While you don't want to mess with the internal wiring unless you are fully qualified, you can visually inspect external wiring and connections for signs of wear, burning, or pest damage.
+If something looks dodgy, call in a professional immediately.

 When to Call the Pros: Knowing Your Limits

-DIY maintenance is fantastic, but there are times when you need to call in the experts:
+DIY maintenance is fantastic, but there are definitely times when you need to call in the experts:

-• If your system isn't cooling at all despite clean coils and filters
+• If your system isn't cooling at all despite having clean coils and filters.

-• When you notice ice forming on the coils (this indicates refrigerant issues)
+• When you notice solid ice forming on the coils (this strongly indicates refrigerant issues).

-• When you smell burning or see any signs of electrical problems
+• When you smell burning or see any visual signs of electrical problems.

-Remember, a good tradie won't talk down to you for maintaining your own system – they'll respect that you've been taking care of the basics and focus on the technical issues that require their expertise.
+Remember, a good tradie won't talk down to you for maintaining your own system; they will respect that you have been taking care of the basics and focus entirely on the technical issues that require their expertise.

 Let's Get Practical: The Tools That Make Coil Cleaning a Breeze